Blobfolio/righteous-mimes/README.md

 If you ever happen to find instances where an up-to-date **Righteous MIMEs!** incorrectly identifies a file types (or does something silly like suggest it be renamed), please open a ticket and report the issue.

 Thank you very much!

-&nbsp;
-## License

-Copyright © 2024 [Blobfolio, LLC](https://blobfolio.com) &lt;hello@blobfolio.com&gt;

-This work is free.
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2.

-    DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

-    Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>

-    Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

-    DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
-    TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-    0. You just DO WHAT THE FUCK YOU WANT TO.